gtech-mulearn/Top-100-Coders/profile/mehbinac@mulearn.md

 #### Career Plan:

-- I hope that KSUM is already doing greate in terms of building startup ecosystem in Kerala.
+- I hope that KSUM is already doing great in terms of building startup ecosystem in Kerala.
 Considering the technological advancements in the world, technology in Kerala may find outdated, but I think programs like this will push the boundaries

 #### Thoughts on Kerala's Tech Ecosystem: